-Ms. Shawna Riddle's Aquatic Sciences class at Ball High School conducted their first beach measurements on October 12, 2001.
+Mr. Ron Wooten's Aquatic Sciences class at Ball High School conducted their first beach measurements on October 16, 2002.
 They conducted surveys at the same two locations as previous Ball High classes, one at the Galveston Island State Park and one on Follets Island southwest of San Luis Pass (Fig. 2).
 The Bureau has also measured these profiles since the 1980's.
-Ms. Hepner accompanied the class and provided further training and background information to the students.

-The second and last field trip of the year was conducted on March 21, 2002, at the same two locations as the first trip.
-Ms. Hepner accompanied the class on this trip as well.
+Dr. Gutierrez and Ms. Hepner accompanied the class and provided further training and background information to the students.
+The second field trip of the Ball High School students was conducted on February 4, 2003.
+The students completed data collection at both profile locations.
+Ms. Hepner conducted this field trip for the students.
+Ball High School students conducted their third and last beach measurements at BEG02 and BEG08 on April 23, 2003.
+Bureau scientists Dr. Gibeaut and Ms. Hepner accompanied the class on this field trip.